 The two-day festival (June 16-17), held annually in the Central Asian country as part of the celebrations for the Day of Almaty City, featured musical cocktails, such as opera + hip-hop and space jazz + electronic music performed by Kazakh and international pop stars, amidst fireworks and impressive light shows.

-Performances took place in the ice-skating stadium Medeo, the world's highest skating rink in the world, at an altitude of 1,700 metres, with local folk metal group Ulytau opening the festival.
+Performances took place in the ice-skating stadium Medeo, the highest skating rink in the world, at an altitude of 1,700 metres, with local folk metal group Ulytau opening the festival.

 "The name of our group means Great Mountain in the Kazakh language," the group's violinist Issayeva Assel told Euronews," adding, "It is the place where the Kazakh Khanate was founded.
 So that's why there is probably a symbolic gesture in us opening this event.”